Skip to main content

 UNC-Chapel Hill offers the High Deductible Health Plan (HDHP) through the State Health Plan of North Carolina.
 Non-permanent (Temporary) employees working an average of 30 (.75 FTE) or more hours per week are eligible for coverage under this plan.
 The UNC Benefits Team will notify you via UNC email if you are eligible for this coverage.

-This High Deductible Health Plan features Affordable Care Act (ACA) preventive care services and certain medications covered at 100% with in-network providers.
+The High Deductible Health Plan features Affordable Care Act (ACA) preventive care services and certain medications covered at 100% with in-network providers.
 For other services, a large deductible must be met before it will pay claims.
 The University contributes a portion of the monthly towards the plan’s cost.

 You can learn more about the HDHP, including the cost, at State Health Plan HDHP page of the North Carolina State Health Plan website.